Cascade Training & Support

 How do I prepare images to appear on the web correctly?

-Visit the Northwestern University Information Technology site to find out more about no-cost access to the latest Adobe tools available to our faculty and staff — Adobe Photoshop CC is a great tool for resizing images.
+Visit the Northwestern University Information Technology site to find out more about no-cost access to the latest Adobe tools available to our faculty and staff — Adobe Photoshop CC (part of Adobe Creative Cloud) is a great tool for resizing images.

 How do I get my text to change sizes and styles?